 Travel time to main destination:

 max.
 6 (up to 8 on request)

 including transportation, insurance, bottled water, guide service with private walking tour - entrance fees and other personal expenses are not included - price based on tour start/end in Munich, price for other places of tour start/end might differ

 Because of travel time early departure is recommended

 The Romantic Road was launched in 1950 as one of the first holiday routes in post-war Germany.
-As a kind of marketing cooperation, 29 locations from Würzburg to Füssen came together to show the world a different Germany than that of National Socialism.
+As a kind of marketing cooperation, 29 Bavarian locations from Würzburg to Füssen came together to show the world a different Germany than that of National Socialism.
 A Germany that is rich in culture, history and fantastic landscapes.
-On the romantic road, which is around 460 kilometers long, top sights line up like a string of pearls.
-Whether Neuschwanstein Castle, baroque churches like the Wieskirche or Rottenbuch and, last but not least, medieval cities like Rothenburg, Dinkelsbuhl or Harburg, the romantic street is something very special among the around 200 holiday routes in Germany, which cover a wide variety of topics.
+On the Romantic Road, which is around 460 kilometers long, top sights line up like a string of pearls.
+Whether Neuschwanstein Castle, baroque churches like the Wieskirche or Rottenbuch and, last but not least, medieval cities like Rothenburg, Dinkelsbuhl or Harburg.
+The Romantic Road is something very special among the around 200 holiday routes in Germany, which cover a wide variety of topics.
 There are Wine Roads, Beer Roads, a Castle Road, a Glass Road ...... you can find something for every area of interest.